-Microverse Alumni contribute their skills to small, medium, and large businesses alike, and to companies in over 20 countries.
+Microverse alumni contribute their skills to small, medium, and large businesses alike, and to companies in over 20 countries.
 We love seeing their contributions, across countries, cities, frameworks and programming languages, so shared some of the companies they're making these contributions at.

 In 2019, when Musa Jabbaaru Ntege was looking to upskill as a software developer, he joined Microverse.
 He went on to land a remote job working for an international company—here he shares his experience.

 Mupa M'mbetsa Nzaphila is a Microverse student, and mother, originally from Nairobi, Kenya now living in Munich, Germany.
 She shared with us her story of becoming a software developer, her favorite languages, advice for getting started, and more.